-Read our reviews of other top payroll companies, see answers to online payroll frequently asked questions and review a complete vendor list on our online payroll best picks page.
+Read our reviews of other top payroll companies, see answers to frequently asked questions and review a complete vendor list on our online payroll best picks page.

-Pricing for Sage Payroll depends on your service plan.
+Pricing for Sage Payroll depends on the service plan you select.
 Pricing for the Essentials Plus Plan is $49.95 per month for up to 10 employees.
 For businesses with more than 10 employees, there is an additional charge of $1.75 per employee per month.

 With all payroll options, Sage charges fees for its year-end tax service.
 There is a base fee of $50, plus $5.50 per employee.